uwdata/draco/README.md

 ## Status

 **There Be Dragons!** This project is in active development and we are working hard on cleaning up the repository and making it easier to use the recommendation model in Draco.
 If you want to use this right now, please talk to us.
-More documentation is forthcoming
+More documentation is forthcoming.

+For a TypeScript version of Draco with some overlapping functionality see https://github.com/uwdata/draco-vis.

 ## Overview